 If your brand were a person, what would its personality be?
 Is it coolly elegant, kooky, ultra professional, laid back?
 This will determine the tone of your accounts and the voice that you use to send your message across.
 Whichever one you choose, make sure that it is something your audience can relate to!

 Publishing content does not always have to be about brand announcements.
 You can explore a variety of content – all of which should be related to your brand – and post that too.
 For example, if you run a clothing company and you already post a lot of offerings and promotions, you may also want to post links to articles about how to mix and match clothing or the latest trends that came out in New York Fashion Week.

-You can post all you want, but if your followers do not engage with you then your accounts are practically lifeless.
+You can post all you want, but if your followers do not engage with you, then your accounts are practically lifeless.
 Bring it back from the dead by coming up with innovative social media strategies that will compel your audience to respond or participate.
 Host contests, publish relevant and thought-provoking questions, ask them what they think, re-post what they published about you, let them put a new product color or shape to a vote.

-Above all, strive to maintain a sense of constancy in what you publish and how you engage and interact with your audience.
+Above all, strive to maintain a sense of reliability in what you publish and how you engage and interact with your audience.
 The best way to think about what you do and how you do things on social media is that it is a way to promote yourself while being helpful to others, establishing new friendships and improving old ones!

 Stay in tune and never miss a post when you subscribe.